We Now Deliver $50 Minimum All product prices include tax—what you see is what you pay

 Does a higher THC percentage always mean a better experience?

-Not necessarily.
-While THC is the primary psychoactive compound, a very high percentage can be overwhelming or cause anxiety for some users, especially those with lower tolerance.
 The “entourage effect” suggests that terpenes and other cannabinoids work with THC to create a more nuanced, well-rounded effect.
 A strain with moderate THC and a rich terpene profile may be more enjoyable than a high-THC strain with a simpler profile.

 How do I know which cannabis strain is right for me?

-Choosing the right cannabis flower strain depends on your desired outcome and personal tolerance.
 First, identify what you want to feel—relaxed, creative, focused, or social.
 Next, examine the product label for strain descriptions, THC and CBD levels, and the terpene profile, as these details provide a roadmap to the potential effects.